How to Remove PayPal Collections From Your Credit Report

 Should I contact or pay PayPal?

 Before contacting a debt collection agency, verify that the debt is legitimate and accurately reported.
-Sometimes, credit reports contain errors or list debts that are no longer valid.
-Also, be aware that making payments on a debt can reset the clock.
-As a result, it could harm your credit rather than improve it.
+Credit reports can contain errors or list debts that are no longer valid.
+Also, be aware that making payments on a debt can reset the clock and potentially harm your credit.

 The most effective way to deal with PayPal collections is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like PayPal on behalf of their clients.